 1. Demand Surge

 Demand surge refers to the sharp increase in demand for labor and materials after a natural disaster.
 When multiple properties need rebuilding and renovation, contractors and material suppliers may raise prices based on supply and demand.
 Unfortunately, the check from your insurance company doesn’t go up to match higher prices.
 So you’re left short on having enough to pay to rebuild your home.
-Public adjustors are trained and qualified to negotiate lower prices on labor and materials with contractors and suppliers in order to make your claims payout money go further.
+Public adjusters are trained and qualified to negotiate lower prices on labor and materials with contractors and suppliers in order to make your claims payout money go further.

 2. A Long Wait